What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?

 3. Automate the process when possible

-Process documentation software like Scribe will remove the manual effort from process documentation.
+Process documentation software like Scribe removes the manual effort from process documentation.

 Save 20+ hours documenting and sharing your policies and procedures with Scribe’s auto-captured guides.

-And if you ever need to update your documentation (you will!), Scribes are easy to edit.
+And if you ever need to update your policy and procedure manual (you will!), Scribes are easy to edit.
 Have one Scribe in several places?
 Not a problem.
 One update will fix your Scribe wherever it’s shared or embedded.

 4. Get your team on board